 So you have done it.
-You have decided to go the PPC advertising route.
+You have decided to go to the PPC advertising route.
 After doing your homework, you have found a PPC agency that you trust

 and believe will help you get where you want to go.

 You are a bit nervous about whether it’s the right decision for you to hire a PPC agency.
-As a small business owner you understand the need to advertise, but you don’t have a lot of time to devote to it.
+As a small business owner, you understand the need to advertise, but you don’t have a lot of time to devote to it.
 You have a business to run!

-At the same time you’ve probably heard about, or even tried, PPC agencies where you became terribly disappointed after the initial onboarding phase.
+At the same time, you’ve probably heard about or even tried, PPC agencies where you became terribly disappointed after the initial onboarding phase.